devalapr/Climate_Change_Predictors_Identification/README.md

 Final Submission for the seminar: Data science with R

-Link to the Project Notebook - https://github.com/NazifALI/Yelp-Data-Analysis/blob/master/YelpDatasetAnalysis.ipynb (Report.HTML)
+The final project notebook is named "WHOCaresReport.nb.html" and is available in this folder.

+The datasets are located in the folder "Data sets".

+Code written to preprocess the datasets and analyse the data is stored in "Scripts" folder.

 Link to the screencast - https://www.youtube.com/watch?v=qQgJpYrw-WY

 Link to the website - https://who-cares.gitlab.io/rblog/

-Dependencies - To run these notebooks, make sure you have installed the following R libraries: magrittr, dplyr, ggplot2, corrplot, sqldf, tidyr, ggthemes, cowplot, Hmisc, psych, reshape2, readr, broom, ridge, caret, tseries, forecast, bootstrap
+Dependencies - To run this notebook, make sure you have installed the following R packages: magrittr, dplyr, ggplot2, corrplot, sqldf, tidyr, ggthemes, cowplot, Hmisc, psych, reshape2, readr, broom, ridge, caret, tseries, forecast, bootstrap